interrogator/corpkit/rst_docs/corpkit.interrogating.rst

    JJ

-with `JJ` representing adjective as per the [Penn Treebank tagset](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html).
+with `JJ` representing adjective as per the `Penn Treebank tagset`_.
 If you want to get NPs containing adjectives, you might use:

 .. code-block:: none